In line with Government guidelines our playgrounds will remain open, albeit with strict restrictions in place.

 The library is more than a place where you can find books, it is a valuable resource for local communities and provides a place for members of the public to apply for jobs, research topics of interest and take part in clubs

-The theatre is located within the library, showing a great selection of films.
-Find out more.
+The Library Theatre is located within the library, showing a great selection of films for all ages.

 Narrow Gauge Railway